Jo Ellen Litz

 Jo Ellen Litz (born January 1, 1951) is an American politician, businesswoman, and member of the Democratic Party.
-She is serving her sixth term as a county commissioner of Lebanon County, Pennsylvania, having first won election to county commission in 1995.
+She is serving her seventh term as a county commissioner of Lebanon County, Pennsylvania, having first won election to the county commission in 1995.
 Litz has also served as president (2012) and chair (2013) of the County Commissioners Association of Pennsylvania.

 Litz was a candidate for Governor of Pennsylvania in the 2014 gubernatorial election.
 She was seeking the Democratic nomination, but did not acquire the required number of signatures on nominating petitions.

 Personal background

 Litz was born and raised in the Borough of Cleona, Lebanon County, Pennsylvania.
 She married her husband, Jon, and raised two children.
 She was the owner of the Lebanon Body Shop, Inc. which she purchased in 1986, and managed a property that contained multiple commercial rental spaces, until a fire in 2011.
 She earned an associate degree from Lebanon Valley College in 1988 as an adult learner, attending classes part-time, while working full-time.
-She received her bachelor's degree in leadership and management in 2002 from Kennedy Western University.
+She received her bachelor's degree in leadership and management in 2002 from Kennedy Western University, now Phoenix University.
 Litz is a member of the Fairland Brethren in Christ Church.

 Political career

 In 1995, Litz was elected as a Lebanon County Commissioner, replacing incumbent Phil Feather.
 Ed Arnold succeeded her in office.
-In 2004, she was again elected to the seat, and has held it since that time (2004-2023).
-Litz captured the commissioner's seat six times, defeating an opponent in each election.
+In 2004, she was again elected to the seat, and has held it since that time (2004-2025).
+Litz captured the commissioner's seat seven times, defeating an opponent in each election.
 In 2010, she challenged incumbent Senator Mike Folmer who was successful in his re-election bid.

 In 2013, Litz announced her bid to replace Tom Corbett as Governor of Pennsylvania.
 She declared her candidacy on July 2, 2013, on the steps of the Pennsylvania State Capitol in Harrisburg, Pennsylvania.

 Litz was elected by her peers statewide, to serve the County Commissioner's Association of Pennsylvania as 2nd vice president in 2010, 1st vice president in 2011, president in 2012, and chair in 2013.
-At CCAP, she has also served as secretary to the Democratic Caucus (2008–20).
+At CCAP, she has also served as secretary to the Democratic Caucus (2008–2023).
+Since 2024 Litz has served as Democratic Caucus Chair.
 While seated as a Lebanon County Commissioner, Litz served on the Election Board (chair 2012–13) and Metropolitan Planning Organization (chair 2012–15), Assessments Appeals chair, Cedar Haven (the county nursing home), pension and salary boards, the Prison Board, and numerous other liaison boards.
 She was named the chair of the Lebanon County board of commissioners in 2014.